Contract for difference: Physical shares, commodities and foreign exchange

-This is the traditional way to trade financial markets, this requires a relationship with a broker in each country, require paying broker fees and commissions and dealing with settlement process for that product.
-With the advent of discount brokers, this has become easier and cheaper, but can still be challenging for retail traders particularly if trading in overseas markets.
-Without leverage this is capital intensive as all positions have to be fully funded.
-CFDs make it much easier to access global markets for much lower costs and much easier to move in and out of a position quickly.
+This is the traditional way to trade financial markets, which requires a relationship with a broker in each country, paying broker fees and commissions and dealing with settlement process for that product.
+With the advent of discount brokers, this has become easier and cheaper, but can still be challenging for retail traders, particularly if trading in overseas markets.
+Without leverage, trading is capital intensive as all positions have to be fully funded.
+CFDs make it much easier to access global markets for much lower costs, and much easier to move in and out of a position quickly.
 All forms of margin trading involve financing costs, in effect the cost of borrowing the money for the whole position.

 Margin lending

-Margin lending, also known as margin buying or leveraged equities, have all the same attributes as physical shares discussed earlier, but with the addition of leverage, which means like CFDs, futures, and options much less capital is required, but risks are increased.
+Margin lending, also known as margin buying or leveraged equities, have all the same attributes as physical shares, but with the addition of leverage, which means that – like CFDs, futures, and options – much less capital is required, but risks are increased.
 Since the advent of CFDs, many traders have moved from margin lending to CFD trading.
 The main benefits of CFD versus margin lending are that there are more underlying products, the margin rates are lower, and it is easy to go short.
 Even with the recent bans on short selling, CFD providers who have been able to hedge their book in other ways have allowed clients to continue to short sell those stocks.